taosdata/TDengine/documentation20/en/00.index/docs.md

 ## [Data Modeling](/model)

-- [Create a Library](/model#create-db): create a library for all data collection points with similar features
+- [Create a Database](/model#create-db): create a database for all data collection points with similar features
 - [Create a Super Table(STable)](/model#create-stable): create a STable for all data collection points with the same type
 - [Create a Table](/model#create-table): use STable as the template, to create a table for each data collecting point